 The Lords Of Duct Tape: A Manifesto

 Skateboarding has finally gotten old enough to be introspective.
 Its history is varied and vast enough now that people are making efforts not just to preserve it but to contextualize it, mostly through biographies and documentaries of the subculture’s elite innovators.
 If you really want to understand modern skateboarding though you can’t get the whole picture just by examining its superstars.
 Those stories are important, Sure.
-In the 80’s skaters like Christian Hosoi, Mark Rogowski, Tony Hawk and his Bones Brigade counterparts expanded and defined skateboarding but they were also over defining it.
+In the 80’s skaters like Christian Hosoi, Mark Rogowski, Tony Hawk and his Bones Brigade counterparts expanded the sport and helped shape modern skateboarding, but they were also over defining it.
 The road they paved was destined to be a dead end because what they did was fundamentally inaccessible to most of the world.
 It was anchored by contests no one outside of a few geographical areas could see and dependent on an infrastructure of for-profit parks that were destined to evaporate at the first financial hiccup.

 Despite the often misguided efforts of large corporations and media networks skateboarding has never been and never will be a spectator sport.
 Its center has never been competitive.
 It is communal.
-It has carved a niche in mainstream culture while still appealing to the alienated, marginalized fringes of society.
+It has carved a niche in mainstream culture while still appealing to the alienated fringes of society.
 It defines itself as being something everyone with a skateboard possesses and shapes in their own context.
-Unlike other sports you can’t really be a part of it unless you do it.
+Unlike other sports, you can’t really be a part of it unless you do it.
 And if you do it you can define it however you want.

-Before street skating, without a pool or a half-pipe you couldn’t really consider yourself being part of the “real” skating culture, especially if you lived in the flyover states.
+But before street skating, without a pool or a half-pipe you couldn’t really consider yourself being part of the “real” skating culture, especially if you lived in the flyover states.
 The magazines, with their beautiful shots of gigantic airs and vert contests, defined skating as a fantasy for us, something we couldn’t even badly imitate.
 What was possible on the flat blacktop in front of my house and on the streets of my city had nothing to do with that world.
 At that time you could have all the clothes, equipment and magazines money could buy.
 You could have all the talent and drive of any pro, but without a skatepark or a half-pipe the best you could ever be was an admirer of skateboarding.
 Your skateboard was just an (extremely bad) form of transportation or a toy you could use to pretend you were carving the big bowl at Del Mar when you were really just carving your driveway.

 Skateboarding’ historians have done a very good job of documenting the who's and the when's of skating, but less so with the why's.
 Old skaters are a sentimental lot.
 They can talk for hours about the days of way back.
-They can also spout half-assed poetry and philosophy about their lifestyle like nobody else (except maybe surfers. those guys can go on and on...)
+They can also spout half-assed poetry and philosophy about their lifestyle like nobody else (except maybe surfers.
+Those guys can go on and on...)
 Few have much interest in analysis.
 That’s probably because skateboarding at its best defines itself as something that bridles and shudders at definitions.
 Nevertheless, the nuts and bolts of the subculture and how it has evolved can really lay bare the soul of something that is more than loved by those who practice it.

 I have been wanting to write about skateboarding for a very long time.
-I always felt that there was something important in the experiences of my friends and I growing up as skaters in the midwest but there was nothing that happened to me in particular would make a very good biographical story.
+I always felt that there was something important in the experiences of my friends and I growing up as skaters in the midwest, but there was nothing that happened to me in particular would make a very good biographical story.
 Likewise, I find the aesthetics, the evolution of the subculture, fascinating and revealing on so many levels.
 The more I think about these rather dry academic points the more I realize that not only is skateboarding’s development unique and compelling, but something of a cultural miracle.
 Still, a drawn out academic treatise on skate culture might be nearly unreadable and arcane in ways that would test even the patience of skaters.

 I came to the conclusion that maybe combining the two would be a way to talk about all the things I’ve wanted to in a complementary way.
 There are experiences I had skating that can communicate concepts more naturally than pages of analysis, while the analysis, the discussions about the nuts and bolts of the subculture, can help show why the experiences of a bunch of no name skateboarders in the middle of skating’s wasteland are relevant.

 This blog is about myself and all the other skate dorks I met and skated with over two decades of being an average skater in the trenches of middle america.
 It’s an attempt to not only create a sort of counter-history of skateboarding, but also to create an analysis of skateboarding's evolution.
-Skateboarding never really came to its own until it not only separated itself from surfing, but when it ceased to be an activity primarily driven by vertical skating.
-There were certainly members of skatings professional elite who facilitated this change but their efforts only met with success because they were reflective of what all the kids in the heartland and the flyover regions and the inner cities needed and wanted.
+Skateboarding never really came to its own until it not only separated itself from surfing, but also when it ceased to be an activity primarily driven by vertical skating.
+There were certainly members of skating's professional elite who facilitated this change but their efforts only met with success because they were reflective of what all the kids in the heartland and the flyover regions and the inner cities needed and wanted.
 It is a process not only important in and of itself but important because it represents the way skateboarding is a subculture and art form that not only constantly evolves but often evolves form the bottom up.

 The story begins somewhere around 1984-85 when I got my first skateboard.
 I’m not sure where it will end, maybe 21 years later when I returned to my hometown of Terre Haute, Indiana, the city where I spent my formative years hoping, just once, I would carve a pool transition before I died, and I realized there were 5 concrete skateparks within a two hour drive of my childhood home.